muscn/manutdnepal.com/README.md

-# TODO
-~~Port to bleeding edge Django~~
-Port to Python 3

 This is the source code for [http://manutd.org.np](http://manutd.org.np), the official site of Manchester United Supporters' Club, Nepal.

-Developer setup instructions follow.
+## Development Setup

 ### 1. Install
 ```